Outpatient Alcohol & Opiate Detoxification

 Successful outpatient detoxification (or ambulatory detoxification, or rapid detoxification) generally involves treatment with suboxone ® (buprenorphine) for opiate addiction and phenobarbital for alcohol dependence followed by ongoing addiction outpatient treatment.
 In certain cases of long-term substance use a period of maintenance level dosage is recommended.

-Our medically supervised program lasts five to seven days, with daily appointments lasting about an hour.
+Our medically supervised program lasts seven to ten days, with daily appointments lasting about an hour.
 Initial evaluations are generally available within two days.

 Our supportive environment is ideal for people that have a stable living environment, and have reliable phone service and transportation.
 Clients cannot drive while taking detoxification medications and must arrange private or public transportation.